ansys/pyfluent/doc/source/api/core/solver/index.rst

 Solver
 ======

-This module allows you to use Fluent solver capabilities from Python.
-While the :ref:`ref_solver_tui`-based commands are available, you can also use the :ref:`ref_settings`, in addition to having access to Fluent surface, scalar and vector field data, and events and monitoring.
+Th``solver`` module allows you to use Fluent solver capabilities from Python.
+You can use both :ref:`ref_solver_tui`-based commands and :ref:`ref_settings`.
+You allows have access to Fluent field data (surface, scalar, and vector), events, and monitoring.

 .. currentmodule:: ansys.fluent.core.solver